CTNH41/Mobiquity/README.md

 ```
 -

--Testbase is created to store common atribute, methods
+-Testbase is created to store common attribute, methods

 -Utilities/Configuration.Reader class to translate the key and values provided in the
 -Configuration.properties file into Java.
 These are the browser to interact, the web page to navigate and the login credentials to login.